Ghadaaldjain/Alpha-blog/README.md

 This project is part of the Complete Ruby on Rails Developer Course

-ArtcLe:
+ArticLe:
-A blog website where people can sign up and start reading and posting artcles.
+A blog website where people can sign up and start writing, sharing and reading articles.

 * Ruby version